Survivability Rankings for Music Store in Atlanta

 Location selection is the most consequential decision any new business owner makes.
 Opening a Music Store in Atlanta requires careful location choice.
 Across 31 neighborhoods analyzed, the overall average survival chance for a new Music Store is 76% for lasting more than 2 years — due to a combination of many factors across competition, consumer spending, and location dynamics.
 The same location can be excellent for one business type and poor for another.

-When selecting a location for a Music Store in or around Atlanta, it is crucial to select a location with a very high Survivability Score.
+The right address sets the ceiling on every other variable.
+Filtering candidate locations by Survivability Score first protects against the most common cause of business failure.
 The most important factor for a business's success is the Revenue Capture Score for the business at the location it selects.
 StreetSpring computes this by projecting the business's market share, which is based on the quality and quantity of primary, secondary, and tertiary competitors.
 StreetSpring's training dataset includes millions of transactions and business lifecycle events.
 Clustering works when it draws more customers to the area than any single business could alone.
 StreetSpring leverages exclusive data sources and custom models for these projections.

 This can be summarized as: